chARpack/chARpack.github.io/src/routes/manual/00-getting_started/01-installation.md

 ```

 ### UWP
-Next, go to the standard bar of Unity and click
+Next, go to the menu bar of Unity and click
 ```
 File > Build Settings ...
 ```